SBCV/Blender-Addon-Photogrammetry-Importer/doc/markdown/installation.md

 ## Installation
-Delete any previous version of the addon - see [Troubleshooting](troubleshooting.md) for more information.
+Delete any previous version of the addon.
+See [Troubleshooting](troubleshooting.md) for more information.
+Otherwise errors may appear during activation or Blender may not reflect the latest changes of the addon.

 Clone the addon for Blender 2.80 (or newer):
 ```